-Stay tuned for her upcoming book, “Dressage for the Rest of Us: How to help any horse become a happier, more responsive riding partner”
+Check out her new book, “Dressage for All of Us: How to help any horse become a happier, more responsive riding partner.”

 For many of my 30 years as a trainer, I’ve started colts for clients.
 I still start a few colts and every year, I swear I will stop.
 But every year, I end up doing it again, mostly because I realize more and more how important it is to give young horses a good foundation.

 What, exactly, is the right way to start a horse?
 There are many.

 - I use a western saddle and work in a round pen, because that’s how I learned to do it.

 - With a few horses, I pull out my “serape-man” (a contraption made from saddle blankets and baling twine, designed to feel like a rider’s legs) before I swing a leg over the horse’s back for the first time.